Soldier of Orange: Awards and nominations

+Stage musical adaptation

-On 30 October 2010, the Soldier of Orange musical premiered in the Netherlands.
+On 30 October 2010, a musical of the same name premiered in the Netherlands.
 It was shown in a special theatre converted from an old hangar at the former Valkenburg Air Base in Katwijk.
-Instead of having the sets changing on the stage, the area where the audience sits revolved to different stages (using a system named SceneAround), which included a set with a recreated beach and an artificial sea and a set containing a real Douglas DC-3 Dakota plane.
+Instead of having the sets changing onstage, the area where the audience sits revolved to different stages (using a system named SceneAround), which included a set with a recreated beach and an artificial sea and a set containing a real Douglas DC-3 Dakota plane.

 The musical has since been performed in other cities, including London.